niaid/viral_variant_pipeline/README.md

 - Variants are called using both samtools and bcftools.
 - Coverage plots are created using R from a bedgraph file generated using bedtools and plotted with R ggplot2 package.
 - A consensus sequence was generated for each sample incorporating variants called.
-- All consensus sequences are finally aligned together with the reference sequence using mafft with default parameters. (not included in this current release, we recommend running mafft online (https://mafft.cbrc.jp/alignment/software/))
+- All consensus sequences are finally aligned together with the reference sequence using mafft with default parameters.  (https://mafft.cbrc.jp/alignment/software/))

 ## References